-New York City has the most full-time jobs in the field (2,770) in the country, plus its highest annual average salary ($71,580).
-As the Knight Foundation, one of journalism's best benefactors noted, there is "no sensible system" to determine the best journalism school in the country, but many can agree that New York City's Columbia University belongs in the conversation.
-And that's not just because New York City and its top university is the home of The Pulitzer Prizes.
+New York City has the most full-time jobs in the field (2,770) in the country, plus the highest annual average salary ($71,580).
+As the Knight Foundation, one of journalism's best benefactors, noted, there is "no sensible system" to determine the best journalism school in the country, but many can agree that New York City's Columbia University belongs in the conversation.
+And that's not just because New York City, along with its top university, is the home of the Pulitzer Prizes.

 Newspaper with the highest circulation: The Wall Street Journal

 Statistical region includes: White Plains, N.Y., and Wayne, N.J.

 The 490 reporters and correspondents here are paid the least compared to their peers in the other top five cities, but they also live in the most affordable place.
 Utah is, of course, home to The Church of Jesus Christ of Latter-day Saints.
 The state's most widely read newspaper also employs the world's only polygamy reporter.